 - coffee, tea, and other caffeinated drinks

-Alcohol and drinks with caffeine may make diarrhea worse.
+Alcohol and drinks with caffeine may worsen diarrhea.
 Soda and other drinks with carbonation can cause gas.

-While these seven tips may not always bring instant relief, they can result in long-term solutions over time.
-Try different techniques to ease your stress and improve your diet to relieve your IBS symptoms.
-You can help to control your condition by making healthy choices.
+While these seven tips may not always bring instant relief, they can result in long-term solutions.
+For example, try different techniques to ease your stress and improve your diet to relieve your IBS symptoms.
+You can help to manage your condition by making healthy choices.